klaszlo8207/Flutter-OBJ-3D-Viewer/README.md

 ## Properties
   ```
-  const Object3DViewer({
+  Object3DViewer({
-    @required this.size,    //size of the widget
+    @required this.size,
-    @required this.objPath, //path of the obj file, assets or sd card
+    @required this.objPath,
-    @required this.initialZoom, //initial zoom
+    @required this.initialZoom,
+    @required this.object3DViewerController,
-    @required this.refreshMilliseconds,
+    @required this.lightPosition,
-    @required this.animationController, //controller for the animation
+    this.backgroundColor = const Color(0xff353535),
-    this.texturePath, //the texture path
+    this.texturePath,
-    this.showInfo = false, //info of the obj
-    this.showWireframe = false,
+    this.showInfo,
+    this.showWireframe,
     this.wireframeColor = Colors.black,
-    this.animateRotateX = false, //rotate and animate the model
-    this.animateRotateY = false,
-    this.animateRotateZ = false,
-    this.initialAngles, //the initial angles
+    this.initialAngles,
-    this.drawMode = DrawMode.SHADED, //drawmode: SHADED, WIREFRAME, TEXTURED
+    this.drawMode = DrawMode.SHADED,
     this.onHorizontalDragUpdate,
     this.onVerticalDragUpdate,
-    this.panDistanceToActivate, //the distance when to activate the swype
+    this.panDistanceToActivate,
-    this.onZoomChangeListener, //zoom listener
+    this.onZoomChangeListener,
-    this.onRotationChangeListener, //rotation listener
+    this.onRotationChangeListener,
-    this.color,
+    this.color = Colors.black,
-    this.centerPivot = false, //center the pivot/rotation point
+    this.centerPivot = false,
-    this.showGrids = true, //show grids
+    this.showGrids = true,
-    this.gridsColor = const Color(0xff4b4b4b), //grid color
+    this.gridsColor = const Color(0xff4b4b4b),
-    this.gridsMaxTile = 10, // grid max tile
+    this.gridsMaxTile = 10,
-    this.gridsTileSize = 1.0, // grid tile size
+    this.gridsTileSize = 1.0,
+    this.rasterizerMethod = RasterizerMethod.NewMethod,
+    this.lightColor = Colors.white,
   });
 ```

 ## Limits

 **Please use this library with TRIANGLES in the obj file itself.**